Nfinley/coding-journal/bugs.md

                      }, (err) => this.setState({submissionError: err.message}) )
                  .catch((err) => { console.error(err) });
 ````
- * See the second paramater `err` which fixed the problem
+ * See the second paramater `err` which fixed the problem which was inpart due to the fact that the error was not bubbling up into the last catch block but instead only in the first then

  ###### Bug 4 - Component Update issue with setState:
  Trying to figure out how to update React component state before rest of actions of the onSubmit are called.